Kam Wah Chung State Heritage Site

 History

 Once a general store, a doctor's office, a post office, a library and a center of Chinese social and religious life, now Kam Wah Chung is a window into the past.
 In John Day, Oregon, Kam Wah Chung (translates to "Golden Chinese Outpost") & Co. is a one-of-a-kind property, a National Historic Landmark and listed in the National Register of Historic Places.
-Built in 1865, the building's earliest customers were primarily Chinese residents of Canyon City and the John Day area who were attracted by work generated by Eastern Oregon's gold strikes of the period.
-Some chronicles suggest it served travelers as a trading post and stage stop.

-Today, the building is a memorial commemorating an important era in Oregon history and the nation, recalling the lives of two men who eventually earned their community's respect as two of its most prominent citizens.
+Today, the building is a memorial commemorating an important era in Oregon history and the nation, recalling the lives of two men who earned their community's respect as two of its most prominent citizens.
 Doc Hay established an herbal medicine practice, known throughout Oregon and beyond.
 Well educated and fluent in the English language, Lung On was a skilled merchant.
 He sold supplies to local miners, of both European and Asian descent, before expanding the enterprise into a successful dry goods store and import business.
 He also became respected as a labor contractor and immigration assistant for the regional Chinese community.
 He had businesses and property throughout Washington and Oregon, including the first car dealership in Eastern Oregon.

 mdi-file-pdf-box Kam Wah Chung brochure